denitram/getting-cleaning-data/README.md

 ### Step 4
 Requirement: `dplyr` package
 Group, order and calculate averages using the `chain` function of `dplyr` package.
-Step 4 delivers a 'tidy' data set `tidy.txt` which contains 180 observatios and 8 variables.
+Step 4 delivers a 'tidy' data set `tidy.txt` which contains 180 observations and 8 variables.